adengitstuff/fovusproj/README.md

  These instructions should deploy and run the app locally!
 If you wish to also
-	test deploy to Amplify, we would need to run:
+	test deploy to Amplify, we could install Amplify and run:

 amplify pull --appId d2pmm485td5mzr --envName dev

-  But it would be missing credentials and aws config file, so it wouldn't work.
-If you e-mail me, I can send over config and credentials if you'd like to test Amplify deploy!
+  But it would be missing credentials and aws config file.
+If you'd like to test Amplify deploy, please e-mail me.
+I can send credentials over!

 (Optional) Step 5: Monitor backend